Kiranjith83/SA/SA.md

   - EC2 instances never allowed on same underlying hardware.
   - This placement group is better for individual instances.
   - A spread placement group supports a maximum of seven running instances per Availability Zone.
+  - The placement group can only have 7 running instances per Availability Zone
 - Partition Placement Group.
   - Similar like spread placement but used for group of instances.
   - EC2 creates a logical segment for a group of instances called partitions.